EduardGomezEscandell/finite_elements_1d_julia/README.md

 ![demos/demo_steady.jl](https://user-images.githubusercontent.com/47142856/164203009-7d13d0b8-6a17-40e2-b03d-a21111d446b0.png)

 If no figure pops up, you may be missing `gnuplot` (a warning will show in the console) or you might have run the program without the `-i` flag.
-A julia interactive session will stay open, and you can subsequently call
+A Julia interactive session will stay open, and you can subsequently call
 ```julia
 julia> include("demos/demo_steady.jl")
 ```